georgealways/urlargs/README.md

 	count: $undefined.number,
 	description: $null.string,
 } );

-// if URL has ?count=5, then count will be 5
-// if URL has no count param, then count will be undefined
-// args.values.count will be `number | undefined`
 ```

+- `count` will be of type `number | undefined`.
+- If there is no count parameter, it will default to `undefined`.
+- If there is an invalid value like `?count=abc`, a warning will be shown and the default will be used.

 Available nullish types:
 - `$undefined.number`